Tina Burns

 The first thing to consider is how long it takes to deliver the meals.
 The clock starts ticking the moment the first meal is plated and doesn’t stop until the last plate is delivered.
 To get a sense of your current delivery times, have your staff spend a week timing when the first meal is plated and then put that same timer on the last tray that will be delivered.

 Be sure to reassure them that the point of this week-long exercise is to assess the hospital food service process so you can properly gauge which system is needed.
 Once you determine how long it takes your team to deliver the meals, you can decide which meal delivery system best meets your needs.
 Systems are rated for 30, 60, or 90 minute hold times.
-Shop Foodservice Solutions to help prioritize quality patient care in the hospital food service process.
+Shop Foodservice Solutions to help prioritize quality patient care in the hospital food delivery process.

 Tip: Insulate Food and Implement a Hospital Food Delivery System